Bin workers reject deal aimed at ending long-running strike in Birmingham

 “Workers and communities cannot continue to pay the price.”

-The Unite members voted by 97% against the offer on 60% turnout.
+The Unite members voted by 97% against the offer on 60% turnout and there are plans for further talks on Wednesday.

+Onay Kasab, national lead officer at Unite, told the PA news agency outside their regional headquarters in the city that Birmingham residents “deserve better” and that striking members want to be back at work.

+He said: “This could be resolved on Wednesday, and the best people to clean the streets are the people who work in the refuse service.